PyO3/pyo3/guide/src/class.md

 Calls to this methods protected by `GIL`, `&self` or `&mut self` can be used.
 The return type must be `PyResult<T>` for some `T` that implements `IntoPyObject`.

-`Python` parameter can be spefieid as part of method signature, in this case `py` argument get injected by method wrapper. i.e
+`Python` parameter can be specified as part of method signature, in this case `py` argument get injected by method wrapper. i.e

 ```rust